-Despite the absence of some major brands, the Consumer Electronics Show (CES) in Las Vegas remains an opportunity to discover the main technological innovations of the year.
-Below we present a selection of the main announcements from the 2023 edition.
+The Consumer Electronics Show (CES) in Las Vegas remains an opportunity to discover the main technological innovations of the year.
+Below, you will find all the practical information about this year's event.
+The article will be updated with the selection of the main announcements from the 2024 edition later on.

 What is the Consumer Electronics Show (CES)?